jcq/wedding/src/pages/faq/index.md

 ##### What else is happening this weekend?

 We suppose you could check out the *Vikings Begin* exhibition at the American Swedish Institute.
-Or, you could hang out with us Friday and/or Sunday!
-Check out the details here.
+Or, you could hang out with us (even more) Friday evening and/or Sunday!
+Check out the Events page [here](https://miragliaquirin2020.com/events).

 ##### Can I bring kids?